annarosejohny/Learning_SQL/README.md

   - Fields are limited, number of rows are unlimited.
   - Table rows are named as lowercase, no spaces (undescores instead), collective group or plural.
 Table rows holds data on an individual obdervation.
   - Table columns are named as lowercase, no spaces, singular.
 Table columns hold one piece of information about all records.
 Two columns cannot have same name.
-  - Uniques identifiers are used to identofy records in a table.
+  - Uniques identifiers are used to identify records in a table.
 - **Data models**
   - **Relational model**
     - Allows for easy querying and data manipulation in an easy, logical and intutive way